 The Outreach Programs involve presentations in academic, corporate, agricultural, and community group settings.
 They promote conservation with a global perspective, encourage local action and introduce a variety of audiences to the concept of Community Supported Agriculture.
 They also advocate sustainable farming practices to people already involved in agriculture or contemplating involvement in agriculture.
 Staff, interns, and volunteers of Maysie's Farm have been involved in the production of a variety of newspaper articles, radio programs, and television stories.

-Maysie's Farm Conservation Center — in connection with chef/educator Annmarie Cantrell — is excited to offer summer cooking camps for children ages 6 and up.
+Maysie's Farm Conservation Center is excited to offer summer cooking camps for children ages 6 and up.
 These camps offer children the opportunity to understand where their food comes from, expand their taste buds and make proper choices when it comes to nourishing themselves.
-All camps will be run by Annmarie Cantrell of Cucina Verde, LLC.
+During the weeklong hands on program each child will learn how food grows.
+They will be given the opportunity to seed, transplant, harvest and prepare healthy, seasonally inspired dishes.

 Kitchen safety, cooking techniques, and introductions to international cuisines are all part of the curriculum.
-Each week’s curriculum is tailored to the ability of the different age groups.

 Upon registration, parents will receive a form to fill out regarding any allergies, food restrictions or other needs.
 We are very willing to accommodate any requests or special needs.